PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 large portion of the scene (like directional lights).
 As we've seen, screen space shadows can help a lot but before we explore them in further detail, let's see how most of the games we enjoy handle small-scale shadow quality:

 - The player is allowed to keep increasing the shadow resolution.
-It's costly approach but it works and it happens to be the most common.
+It's a costly approach but it works and it happens to be the most common.
 - The player sees lights with very high shadow resolution, during key moments like character close-ups.
 This approach doesn't suffer from typical screen space issues but it does involve the hard work of manually tweaking lights, per scene.
 - The player gets the extra treatment that is screen space shadows.
 In some cases, the shadows are even aided by information from other